illuminator3/TJ-Bot/README.md

 ### Conventions

-The source files of this project follow a modified version of the allman style.
 Please keep all things simple and readable.
 Please refrain from using `var`/`val`.

 ### Deployment